TykTechnologies/tyk-docs-hugo/tyk-docs/content/developer-support/documentation-projects/inclusive-naming.md

 We are excited to announce the launch of our *Inclusive Naming* project, in June 2024, dedicated to updating our documentation and working towards alignment with the [Inclusive Naming Initiative (INI)](https://inclusivenaming.org).
 This initiative reflects our commitment to fostering an inclusive and respectful environment for our users and within our company.

-The [Inclusive Naming Initiative](https://inclusivenaming.org/) is a community-driven effort to promote and standardize the use of inclusive language in software and documentation.
-By adhering to their guidelines, we aim to eliminate terms that can be considered exclusionary, offensive, or insensitive, and replace them with language that is respectful and welcoming to all.
+The [Inclusive Naming Initiative](https://inclusivenaming.org/) is a community-driven effort to promote and standardise the use of inclusive language in software and documentation.
+By adhering to their guidelines, we aim to eliminate terms that can be considered exclusionary, offensive, or insensitive and replace them with language that is respectful and welcoming to all.

 ---